sunnypatel-dev/Pathshala/README.md

 # Codsoft Web Internship Project

 This project was developed as part of the Codsoft Web Development Internship.
-It consists of two main components: an online learning platform named Pathshal and a Content Management System (CMS) named Blogger.

 ## Pathshal - Online Learning Platform